Erdogan calls for a new constitution embracing everyone - ExBulletin

 Erdogan calls for a new constitution embracing everyone

-Turkey’s president on Friday called for the creation of a new constitution for the country that upholds the hopes and dreams of the public.
+Turkey’s president has called for the creation of a new constitution for the country that upholds the hopes and dreams of the public, Trend reports quoting Daily News.

-Speaking in what is known as the largest Kurdish-majority town of Trkiye, Erdogan referred to thousands of killings by the PKK terror group, saying the group’s interest is not the Kurdish people, as they are “murderers and terrorists”.
+Erdogan spoke of thousands of murders by the terrorist group PKK, saying that the interest of the group is not the Kurdish people, because they are “murderers and terrorists”.

 “They are not interested in Diyarbakir.
 They work in the interests of those who support them,” he added.